cakemanager/docs/docs/Authorization.md

         'Unregistered' => [4],
     ];

 Remember CM automatically creates roles in your database?
-Here they are asigned to a role-definition of the CakeManager.
+Here they are asigned to a Role-Definition of the CakeManager.
-The CakeManager uses this role-definition to allow multiple roles (db) to a single role (app).
+The CakeManager uses this Role-Definition to allow multiple roles (db) to a single role (app).
 Look at this examples:

 ### Adding Roles to the Role-Definition